Ryael/avarice/README.md

 After the monster makes its appearance, it's after this point that the Investigator can examine notable objects that will alert the monster to the location of the Investigator.
 Due to this, it's important to always move slowly and carefully, as well as remembering the nearest safe hiding spot creating a sense of suspense.

-Overall, the narrative focuses on what went on within the facility, a deep dive into the monster and how it came to be, what the facility was experimenting, and their attempt of fusing mechnics and biologics.
+Overall, the narrative focuses on what went on within the facility, a deep dive into the monster and how it came to be, what the facility was experimenting, and their attempt of fusing flora and fauna.
 The scientists also performed tests on plants, which in turn, caused nature to bite back in its own way.
 The monster was created out of corporate greed and a desire to create an unstoppable force, kept secret to the governments of the world.
 Unfortunately, this didn't come to fruition, and the monster's development was halted short as its creator's excessive greed ended up overcoming the monster itself, causing it to spiral out of control.
 But maybe, just maybe, it still is a lonely creature that's looking for a reason to belong...

 The monster itself is very loosely inspired by Wendigos from Algonquian-speaking First Nations in North America.
 Wendigos tend to be very malevolent entities that are definited by their excessive greed, which as a concept fits the narrative perfectly.
-However, those in charge of the facility were unsatisified after creating an artificial Wendigo, deciding to create a being that consists of a bizarre fusion of organic and robotic.
+However, those in charge of the facility were unsatisified after creating an artificial Wendigo, deciding to create a being that consists of an unholy fusion of flora and fauna.
 A total and complete perversion of nature.
 As the core theme is greed and how it brings everything here, to this facility, where they are consumed by it.
 Even nature itself decides to fight back against it, slowly overtaking the facility, bit by bit.
 But maybe, just maybe, the Investigator will be able to end this cycle of never-ending avarice.

 A lot of narrative elements within the facility are left intentionally vague, so as to not to provide the player with all the answers.
 After all, some mysteries are best left unsolved and up to the imagination of the audience.